Bowel cancer

 • limiting the consumption of red meat and avoiding processed meat

-Bowel cancer is the third most common cancer among Aboriginal and Torres Strait Islander people [36771].
-Although these cancers are experienced at lower rates than non-Indigenous Australians [43295], the survival rates are lower and mortality rates are higher [44306].
-This may be due to the lower participation in bowel screening programs, which is a particular risk for those in remote areas, where access to health services can be limited [43295].
+Bowel cancer is the third most common cancer among Aboriginal and Torres Strait Islander people.
+It has the highest survival rate of all cancers among this population, however it also has one of the highest mortality rates [42101] which may be due to low participation in bowel screening programs.
+This is a particular risk for those in remote areas, where access to health services can be limited [52443].

 References